sagrub/climate-memory/README.md

         - **Refresh Button** refreshes the game and the user starts the game from the beginning
         - **Home Button** navigates the user back to the homepage.
 - **Win Board**
-    - When all cards are fliped, the win board pops up.
+    - When all cards are flipped, the win board pops up.
 The board shows the logo, the final number of flips and the total time needed to reveal all cards.
     - The board automatically disappears and the user can start the new game by clicking on the Refresh Button, see [Win Board](./assets/docs/ux/ux_features_game_board_win_board.png)